Tips How To Prevent Identity Theft ONLine

 • Make sure your computer is up-to-date with security patches for your operating system and applications.
 Windows users should turn the Auto-Update feature on.
 Security patches may be found at vendor’s websites.
 Check the sites periodically as these patches are frequently updated.

 • Consider using a personal firewall to prevent hackers from invading your personal computer, especially if you are using DSL, Fiber Optics, or a cable modem to access the Internet.
-A firewall can make you virtually “invisible” online and will help to block out communications from unauthorized sources.

 • If you use wireless networking, make sure to turn on all security features such as WPA encryption.
 Change the default password and Service Set identifier (SSID) on your wireless router.

-1. One Response to “Tips How To Prevent Identity Theft ONLine”
+1. One Response to “Tips How To Prevent Identity Theft Online”